MultiverseLearningProducts/SWE-APPRENTICE-SUCCESS/08/1-primers/1-React-Setup/Practice/README.md

 # Make a React Page

+> Since you are creating the `package.json` as part of this exercise, there are no unit tests.
+If you are able to create a React page that says "My First React Page!" then you have done everything correct 😀!

 In this folder, complete the following:
 1. Use the command line to create a `package.json`.
 2. Use the command line to install: